deven-org/boiler/doc/CONTRIBUTE.md

 ## Issues
 Before being able to contribute to B01LER, you need to get yourself assigned to an issue.
 For this you could either apply to solve an existing issue or create a new issue.

+### Solve an existing issue
+Browse our [existing issues](https://github.com/deven-org/B01LER-Kitchen/issues) to find one that interests you.
+If you would like to work on an issue, leave a comment stating your intent and assign yourself to the issue.
+If the issue already has an assignee, someone else is likely already working on it.
+The core team will check your issue to ensures that it is still relevant and give you approval to start working.
+Waiting for approval makes it less likely to get a rejected pull request.
+We will do our best to reply to you within a week.

 ### Create a new issue
 Before creating a new issue, please [check if your issue already exists](https://github.com/deven-org/B01LER-Kitchen/issues).
 If a related issue doesn't exist, you can open a new issue using the same page.
 We currently have two issue templates.
 One is for bugs and the other one for everything else, like new features or also improvements of existing features.

 <details>
 <summary>How to write a useful issue?</summary>
 <br />
+- Use the existing issue templates
+- It should be _specific_.
+It's important that it addresses one specific topic.

-- It should be _reproducible_.
+- If it is a bug it should be _reproducible_.
 It should contain all the instructions needed to reproduce the same outcome.
-- It should be _specific_.
-It's important that it addresses one specific problem.

 </details>
  After creating an issue, don’t forget to assign it to yourself.
 The core team will then check your issue to ensures that your idea fits the scope of the project and leave an approval comment.
 Waiting for approval makes it less likely to get a rejected pull request.
 We will do our best to reply to new issues within a week.

-### Solve an existing issue
-Browse our [existing issues](https://github.com/deven-org/B01LER-Kitchen/issues) to find one that interests you.
-If you would like to work on an issue, leave a comment stating your intent and assign yourself to the issue.
-If the issue already has an assignee, someone else is likely already working on it.
-The core team will check your issue to ensures that it is still relevant and give you approval to start working.
-Waiting for approval makes it less likely to get a rejected pull request.
-We will do our best to reply to you within a week.

 ## Branch
 For contributions we are using [Gitflow as branching strategy](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow#:~:text=Gitflow%20is%20a%20legacy%20Git,software%20development%20and%20DevOps%20practices).
 [Here](https://danielkummer.github.io/git-flow-cheatsheet/) you can also find a short cheatsheet about Gitflow.

 ### Branch Naming Convention
+The branch name should not exceed a maximum character count of 140.
 Each branch should follow the following structure:
 `<branchType>/<issueNumber>_<summary>`

 - **branchType:** As defined in the Gitflow branching strategy, there are different types of branches.
-The allowed types are: `main`, `release`, `hotfix`, `develop` and `feature`.
+The allowed types are: `release`, `hotfix` and `feature`.
 - **issueNumber:** The issue number of your task.
 For example: `421`
 - **summary:** A few words describing the issue.
 When there are multiple words, you can use a hyphen to link the words.
 For example: `text-area-storybook-documentation`